Oh, what fun the holidays can be.

 To keep it simple: Get the word out to your clients and community.

 Let your clients know you’re selling packages exactly when they’re already scrolling aimlessly.
 They’re wondering what gifts to get for everyone on their list.

 Promote your holiday packages on social media platforms, like Instagram or Facebook, by creating posts that lead to your website or booking page offering a deal.

 Email Marketing Campaigns

 If you already happen to be using Schedulicity, sending a quick email marketing blast can be done from right within your account.
-There’s even some handy holiday template to use — so you can be as festive as you want!
+There’s even some handy holiday templates to use — so you can be as festive as you want!